MartinKlefas/computer-vision-snake/README.md

 The model itself tests fine, but unfortunately doesn't seem to want the snake to go "right" very often.

+I've made an alternative implementation of the snake game itself, that more closely matches it's usual implementation.
+It's very basic graphically at present, but the code allows for a growing snake, scores and "food".
+This needs a bit more testing, before modularisation to use the vision model can take place.

 # To Do

- 1. Make sure that the body is following the tail at the right distance
+ 1. Modularise new snake game code
+ 2. Implement test/validate schema with tensorboard feedback on model training.
- 2. Retrain the model to make the snake go "Right" when it should do
+ 3. Retrain the model to make the snake go "Right" when it should do
- 3. Refactor the turning code to allow for multiple body sections to follow one another easily
- 4. Put in a turn rate limiter of some kind
- 5. Implement self-collision
- 6. Put in the "apples" and make the snake able to grow longer.

 > Written with [StackEdit](https://stackedit.io/).